Types of Financial Aid

 The links on the left of this page are the types of aid programs LHU students can receive to assist with payment of education expenses.

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Federal Pell Grants are awarded to undergraduate students who have not earned a bachelor's or a professional degree and who demonstrate need as determined by the U.S. Department of Education.
 The amounts can change yearly.
-The maximum Federal Pell Grant award is $5,645 for the 2013-14 award year.
 The amount you receive will depend on your financial need, your cost of attendance, your enrollment status, and your plans to attend school for a full academic year or less.
 You may not receive Federal Pell Grant funds from more than one school at a time.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant